P1n3appl3/slpz/Readme.md

 # SLPZ
 This library compresses and decompresses between the slp and slpz formats.

-You can expect slpz files to be around 8x to 12x times smaller than slp files for regular matches.
+You can expect slpz files to be around 8x to 12x times smaller than slp files for regular matches. (~3Mb down to ~300Kb).
-(~3Mb down to ~300Kb).
+On my old thinkpad it can compress around 120 replays per second and decompress around 340 replays per second.

 Compression is done with zstd. zstd is not required on the user's computer; the library is statically linked at compile time.